kenzasam/hybridmicrofluidics/install_guide.md

 use the following command: `pip install ...`
 You can find their respective install commands on the pip website.
 5. Optional: Consider using a virtual environment, if you know you might want to use different versions of Python next to each other, or different packages. f.e. for one project you need python 3 with several packages, but for another project you need python 2.7 with other packages....
 With a virtual environment, you can install python packages in a specific project folder.

+## How to set up your automation system
+1. Download the [GSOF_ArduBridge](https://bitbucket.org/gsoffer/gsof_ardubridge/) repository and unzip
+2. Download the quick_start software package and unzip.
+3. Make sure your system is set up correctly for the software.
+[See system setup](## Computer System setup)
+4. Open the GSOF_ArduBridge folder > ArduBridge, and locate setup.py
+5. Run setup.py using IDLE.
+This will install all dependencies.
+6. Place the quick_start package in a convenient location and edit the files to your needs.
+[See README.md](../quick_start_package/README.md)
+7. Connect an Arduino to your computer.
+8. Open GSOF> ArduFW_V11 and double-click the xloader.
+9. Enter the COM port, baud rate and Arduino version, and press upload.
+This programs your Arduino.
+10. Make sure all other hardware (syringe pumps, optocoupler stack, function generator, power supply) is connected accordingly.
+11. You're now ready to roll!
+See ["How to run and use the software"](../quick_start_package/README.md).